nafis-neehal/nafis-neehal.github.io/_pages/about.md

 ---
 <p style="text-align: justify">

 Hey!
-I am Nafis Neehal.
+I am Nafis Neehal bros.
 I am currently pursuing my PhD in Computer Science at Rensselaer Polytechnic Institute.
 I am in 3rd year of my PhD.
 My research interest is in Data Science and Applied Machine Learning with extensive application in Clinical and Health Informatics. <br> <br>

 I primarily work in <code>Python</code> and in <code>R</code> for data exploration, analysis, and processing.
 I am proficient in working with popular Machine and Deep Learning libraries and frameworks such as <code>Tensorflow </code>, <code>Keras</code>, <code>Pytorch</code> and <code>Scikit-Learn</code>.